Starving Time: Trading with the indigenous people for food

-Third supply
+Third supply misfortune

-The Sea Venture was the new flagship of the Virginia Company of London.
-The Virginia Company's "third supply" mission was the largest yet, led by the Sea Venture, which had been especially built for the purpose.
-The Sea Venture was considerably larger than the other eight ships traveling with it.
-It carried a large portion of the supplies intended for the Virginia Colony.
+The Virginia Company's "third supply" mission was the largest yet, led by the Sea Venture flagship.
+The Sea Venture was considerably larger than the other eight ships traveling, carrying a large portion of the supplies intended for the Virginia Colony.

 The "third supply" to Jamestown with a nine-vessel fleet left London on June 2, 1609.
 Veteran Captain Christopher Newport commanded the Sea Venture as vice admiral.
-Also aboard the new flagship were the Admiral of the Company, Sir George Somers, Lieutenant-General Sir Thomas Gates, William Strachey and other notable personages in the early history of English colonization in North America.
+Also aboard the flagship were the Admiral of the Company, Sir George Somers, Lieutenant-General Sir Thomas Gates, William Strachey and other notable personages in the early history of English colonization in North America.

-While crossing the Atlantic Ocean, the convoy transporting 500 new colonists and supplies ran into a severe storm, possibly a hurricane, which lasted for three days.
+While crossing the Atlantic Ocean, the convoy transporting 500 new colonists and supplies ran into a severe tropical storm, possibly a hurricane, which lasted for three days.
 The Sea Venture and one other ship were separated from the seven other vessels of the fleet.
 Admiral Somers had the Sea Venture deliberately driven onto the reefs of Bermuda to prevent its sinking.
-The 150 passengers and crew members all landed safely on July 28, but the ship was permanently damaged.
+The 150 passengers and crew members all landed safely on July 28, but the ship was beyond repair.

-In the aftermath of the storm, one ship returned to England.
-The other seven ships arrived safely at Jamestown, delivering 200–300 men, women, and children, but relatively few supplies, since most had been aboard the large flagship.
-In the colony, there was no word of the fate of the Sea Venture, its supplies, passengers, or the leaders who had been aboard it.
+In the aftermath of the storm, one ship (the Virginia) returned to England.
+The other seven ships arrived safely at Jamestown, delivering 200–300 men, women, and children, but relatively few supplies (as most had been aboard the Sea Venture).
+In the colony, there was no word of the fate of the Sea Venture, its supplies, passengers, or the leaders.
 Captain Samuel Argall, commanding one of the ships of the third supply which made it to Jamestown, was among those who hurried back to England to advise of Jamestown's plight.
-However, no further supply ships from England arrived that year nor the following spring.
+However, no further supply ships from England arrived that year nor the following spring of 1610.